-NOTE Total Demand Distortion as defined by IEEE 519-1992 is the total root-sum-square harmonic current distortion, in percent, of the maximum demand load current (the nameplate rating of a fully rated UPS).
+NOTE Total Demand Distortion as defined by IEE 519-1992 is the total root-sum-square harmonic current distortion, in percent, of the maximum demand load current (the nameplate rating of a fully rated UPS).

-The system must be in ESS mode to activate HRS mode.
-In HRS mode, the inverter is ON, the rectifier is OFF and the output contactor is CLOSED.
+In HRS, the inverter is ON, the rectifier is OFF and the output contactor is CLOSED.